Kickstartai-product/dailytide-community-edition/README.md

 Catch up with the trending discussions on your most-used platforms, effortlessly delivered to you daily, all thanks to AI. 🤖✨<br>

 This is a proof-of-concept of an AI-powered news website.
-The repo contains three parts of the project: backend, frontend, and AI data summarization pipeline.
+The repo contains three parts of the project: backend, frontend, and AI news Pipeline.
 Each folder contains a `README.md` that tells you how to use it and where things are. 📂<br>

 This repository represents the collaborative effort of many talented individuals from the Kickstart AI Engineering team.
 We hope you enjoy the experience as much as we enjoyed building this prototype! 🎉<br><br>